realsanjeev/tutorial-git/BASH/README.md

 echo "This statement will not run regardless of whether the condition of the above statement is true or not"
 ```

+## Loop Statement
 ## While Loop
-It is used to statement until the statement is true
+A while loop is used to repeat a statement until the specified condition becomes false.

 ```bash
 #!/bin/bash